From Christ to Jesus

 Scholarship

-• Consensus on who was Jesus
+• Consensus on what kind of man he was

 The Jewish Midrash of Jesus of Nazareth